 Every wireless presentation system today will work with the major notebook platforms such as Windows and Mac OS, but what about other wired legacy sources and AV devices such as a Blu-ray player?
 Because most wireless presentation systems require proprietary software to run, these commonly used devices are not supported.

 The InstaShow is a software-free and app-free wireless presentation system.
-This enables many types of AV devices to share content in conference rooms, huddle spaces, science labs, meeting rooms, gaming tournaments, shared workspaces, and other collaborative environments.
+This enables many types of AV devices to share content in huddle rooms, conference rooms, science labs, meeting rooms, gaming tournaments, shared workspaces, and other collaborative environments.
 Here are some examples of devices that can be connected to an InstaShow button:

 Connecting an AV device to the InstaShow is a straightforward and painless process that anyone can do.
 For devices such as a BrightSign digital signage player, Raspberry Pi, gaming console, or even a DVR set-top box, you simply plug in the HDMI and USB cables from the InstaShow HDMI button into the ports on the device and instantly start sharing.